 When hoarding reaches a crisis point, it is not unusual to find the hoarder confined to tiny areas for actual living connected by so-called "goat paths".
 These situations often call for intervention since public health becomes an issue as well as the safety of the hoarder.
 Whether dementia has a relationship in some way with hoarding is an area yet to be explored by behavioral science.

-As an appraiser, hoarding is a special situation when my services are involved.
-Oftentimes, the hoarder will not discriminate between valuable and worthless items, so it is common to find money stashed away in unlikely places.
-This means that a thorough search is usually needed in the event there is a treasure or two squirreled away.
+When working my appraisal work involves a hoarding situation, a special approach is called for.
+Oftentimes, the hoarder will not discriminate between valuable and worthless items, so it is not uncommon to find valuable items and even money stashed in unlikely places.
+This means that a thorough search is usually needed in the event there is something worthwhile squirreled away.

 If you have a friend or relative that is hoarding and are not sure how to deal with it, consider an insight-oriented therapy program.
 According to Dr. Roberts, such interpersonal therapy is presently regarded as the best treatment option.
 It addresses the thinking that is driving the hoarding behavior and thus offers a potential pathway to behavioral change.